vercel/next.js/docs/advanced-features/preview-mode.md

 ### Unique per `next build`

-Both of the bypass cookie value and the private key for encrypting the `previewData` change when a `next build` is running, this ensures that the bypass cookie can’t be guessed.
+Both the bypass cookie value and the private key for encrypting the `previewData` change when `next build` is completed.
+This ensures that the bypass cookie can’t be guessed.

 ## Learn more